marcogdepinto/emotion-classification-from-audio-files/README.md

 # How to make a simple test

 Let's be clear.
-When we talk about emotions and machine, we are talking about a very difficult task.
+When we talk about emotions understanding, we are talking about a very difficult task.

 I have pasted two files in the ```examples``` folder: